-Chase Freedom Unlimited® and the Capital One® Quicksilver® Cash Rewards Credit Card both offer unlimited 1.5% cash back.
+Chase Freedom Unlimited® and the Capital One® Quicksilver® Cash Rewards Credit Card both offer an unlimited 1.5% cash back.

-Chase Freedom Unlimited® and Capital One® Quicksilver® Cash Rewards Credit Card stand out from the cash back pack by offering unlimited 1.5% cash back on every purchase — a nice jump up from the typical 1% cash back rate.
+Chase Freedom Unlimited® and Capital One® Quicksilver® Cash Rewards Credit Card stand out from the cash back pack by offering an unlimited 1.5% cash back on every purchase — a nice jump up from the typical 1% cash back rate.

 But pit these two cards against each other, and the competition becomes tight.

 After digging into the fine print and weighing other factors besides the cash back rate, we found that Chase Freedom Unlimited® squeezes past its rival as the better option.